sorrento-lab/sorrento-lab.github.io/README.md

+If you have landed here, go to https://sorrento-lab.github.io/

 ### Sorrento-Lab: a journal of building a homelab using OrangeFR 2Gbps fibre, Proxmox, OPNsense, UnRaid and more...

 This log serves as a reference for myself and those who also want to to set up a homelab taking advantage of fibre offers (OrangeFR in my case) above 1Gbps using an SFP+ PCIe add-in card, and an always on home server.
 The implementation detailed in this journal uses Proxmox as a bare metal host, and OPNsense and UnRaid guest VMs.
 I am not using a VOIP phone - however I have provided some links in the references sections for OPNsense.